Will Boris Johnson give a Covid announcement today?

 London mayor Sadiq Khan has declared a major incident over the extent of the Omicron outbreak in the capital while NHS England has announced a return to its highest level of emergency preparedness, level four national incident, meaning that the health service’s response will be coordinated as a national effort, rather than led by individual trusts.

-The PM is not currently scheduled to hold a Covid press briefing on Monday 20 December but he is known to be hosting an emergency Cabinet meeting to discuss the developing threat posed by the virus.
+The PM is not currently scheduled to hold a Covid press briefing on Tuesday 21 December but that could change as the day progresses.

 The usual statistical update will certainly take place this evening and we can expect further announcements from the prime minister in the coming days, as the Omicron situation develops.